dzaima/APL/AndroidIDE/readme.md

 S←⊃Jarvis.Run 1234 # ⍝ replace 1234 with whatever port you want
 ```

-and to connect to it in the app:
+To connect to that it in the app:

 ```apl
 :i dyalog